 The NYSPSC generally requires that the Utilities and Con Edison's other subsidiaries be operated as separate entities.
 The Utilities and the other subsidiaries are required to have separate operating employees and operating officers of the Utilities may not be operating officers of the other subsidiaries.
 The Utilities may provide administrative and other services to, and receive such services from, Con Edison and its other subsidiaries only pursuant to cost allocation procedures approved by the NYSPSC.
 Transfers of assets between the Utilities and Con Edison or its other subsidiaries may be made only as approved by the NYSPSC.
 The debt of the Utilities is to be raised directly by the Utilities and not derived from Con Edison.
 Without the prior permission of the NYSPSC, the Utilities may not make loans to, guarantee the obligations of, or pledge assets as security for the indebtedness of Con Edison or its other subsidiaries.
 The NYSPSC limits the dividends that the Utilities may pay Con Edison to not more than 100 percent of their respective income available for dividends calculated on a two-year rolling average basis.
-Excluded from the calculation of "income available for dividends" are non-cash charges to income resulting from accounting changes or charges to income resulting from significant unanticipated events.
+Excluded from the calculation of "income available for dividends" are non-cash charges to income resulting from significant unanticipated events.
 The restriction also does not apply to dividends paid in order to transfer to Con Edison proceeds from major transactions, such as asset sales, or to dividends reducing each utility subsidiary's equity ratio to a level appropriate to its business risk.
-As a result, substantially all of the net assets of CECONY and O&R (\$18,843 million and \$1,028 million, respectively), at June 30, 2023, are considered restricted net assets.
+As a result, substantially all of the net assets.
+The NYSPSC may impose additional measures to separate to separate to separate to transfer.
+The Utilities from Con Edison and 2023, are considered restricted net assets.
 The NYSPSC may impose additional measures to separate, or "ring fence," the Utilities from Con Edison and its other subsidiaries.